NO LONGER AVAILABLE

 - Attend the Return of the Swallows Festival on the Feast Day of St. Joseph at Mission San Juan Capistrano

-- Attend the second of two (2) dinners celebrating twenty-five years of publishing Inside the Vatican magazine
+- Attend the second of two (2) dinners celebrating twenty-seven years of publishing Inside the Vatican magazine

-- Visit the “Mission by the Sea” Mission San Buenaventura
+- Visit our fourth mission, “Mission by the Sea,” Mission San Buenaventura

 - Visit Santa Barbara town and pier

-- Spend two (2) nights at the Hotel Corque located in this quaint village, a re-creation of Copenhagen
+- Spend two nights at the Hotel Corque in this quaint village, a re-creation of Copenhagen

-- Explore and celebrate Mass at the Mission Santa Barbara known for the choral singing and the largest Mission Archive Library
+- Explore and attend Mass at our fifth mission, Mission Santa Barbara, known for choral singing and the largest Mission Archive Library

 - Savor the wine and local food at the Sunstone Winery